sschuldenzucker/ParametricAdaptiveSampling.jl/README.md

 Docs are currently not built automatically b/c I can't be bothered.
 Use `just deploydocs` from a clean main state to make the computer go through the process for you.

 Examples have a static version exported from the Pluto notebook.
 This currently needs to be done manually.
-Just overwrite the file when you change anything.
+Just overwrite `docs/src/assets/examples.html`.